Table of Contents

 Do All Nursing Homes Accept Medicaid?

-It is estimated that between 80% and 90% of nursing homes accept Medicaid depending on one’s state of residence.
-Search for Medicaid nursing homes here.
-While 80% to 90% sounds high, those percentages are very misleading.
-Nursing homes may accept Medicaid but may have a limited number of “Medicaid beds”.
-“Medicaid beds” are rooms (or more likely shared rooms) that are available to persons whose care will be paid for by Medicaid.
+It is estimated that between 80% and 90% of nursing homes accept Medicaid.
+While this percentage sounds high, these percentages are very misleading.
+Nursing homes may accept Medicaid, but often have a limited number of “Medicaid beds”.
+“Medicaid beds” are rooms, or more likely shared rooms, that are available to persons whose care will be paid for by Medicaid.